WindyBanana/launcify/README.md

 ---

-## 📋 Prerequisites
+## 📋 Prerequisites & Platform Support

-The script will check for these and help you install missing dependencies:
+**🐧 Platform Compatibility:**
+- ✅ **Linux** - Fully supported (tested on Ubuntu/Debian)
+- ⚠️ **WSL (Windows Subsystem for Linux)** - Should work, but not fully tested
+  - Browser OAuth flows may need manual intervention
+  - Use WSL 2 for best compatibility
+- ⚠️ **macOS** - Partially supported
+  - Axiom CLI requires Homebrew (`brew install axiomhq/tap/axiom`)
+  - Other CLIs should work
+  - Some Linux-specific commands may need adjustments
+- ❌ **Windows (native)** - Not supported
+  - Use WSL instead

+**Required:**
 - **Node.js 18+** (required)
 - **Git** (required)
 - **npm/pnpm/yarn** (at least one)
+- **Bash shell** (default on Linux/macOS/WSL)

+The script will check for these and help you install missing dependencies.
 Service CLIs will be installed automatically if you select those services.

 ---